-IFAD was founded in 1977 and currently has 176 members.
+IFAD was founded in 1977 and has 178 members.
 Germany is a founding member.

-IFAD is currently active in 98 countries with about 210 measures and reaches about 100 million people.
+IFAD is currently active in 98 countries with about 210 measures, reaching about 100 million people.

-The focus is on gender, nutrition, climate and youth employment in rural Areas.
+The priority subjects concern gender, nutrition, climate and youth employment in rural areas.

 The Governing Council

-Each member state appoints a governor.
-The Board of Governors, which is the highest decision-making body, shall consist of all the Governors.
+Each Member State appoints a Governor.
+The Board of Governors is the highest decision-making body.

 It meets once a year (February) and is responsible, among other things, for the election of the IFAD President and the IFAD budget.

-The Executive Board is responsible for monitoring ongoing operations, the budget and the approval of thematic and country strategies and projects/programmes.
+The Executive Board is responsible for monitoring day-to-day operations, the budget and for approving thematic and country strategies and projects/programmes.

 It is composed of 18 Executive Directors.

-The Executive Board normally meets three times a year.
-It is assisted by an Audit (Finance) and an Evaluation Committee.
+The Executive Board meets three times a year.
+It is supported by an Audit (Finance) and an Evaluation Committee.

-IFAD is financed by voluntary contributions, which are promised for three years at a time (replenishment rounds).
+IFAD uses voluntary contributions, which are pledged for three years at a time (replenishment rounds).